-- 20 radiosonde profiles from Invercargill in its data stream, based on the concept of a distributed site.
-The radiosonde data used in the SASBE described here were not GRUAN processed as the time frame used here was prior to the availability of GRUAN profiles for Lauder.
-Nonetheless, the purpose if this paper is to demonstrate the construction of a SASBE for a GRUAN site for implementation across GRUAN.
-Lack of GRUAN data for this demonstration in no way compromises the validity of the method.
-Within this study, basic estimates of the 1-σ uncertainty for radiosonde temperatures are used.
-If available, traceable uncertainty estimates should be used instead, such as those provided with the GRUAN radiosonde data product. - The ERA5 reanalysis is the fifth generation of atmospheric reanalysis produced by the European Centre for Medium-Range Weather Forecasts (ECMWF).
-The ERA5 data are used in this study to provide diurnal temperature cycles above Lauder and Invercargill from which anomalies can be calculated.
-ERA5 reanalysis data for the years 2010 to 2017 are used here as this was the period of data available at the beginning of 2018.
-Eventually, ERA5 will be available from 1950 onwards and monthly - 30 updates with a maximum latency of three months are planned.
+The ERA5 reanalysis is the fifth generation of atmospheric reanalysis produced by the European Centre for Medium-Range Weather Forecasts (ECMWF).
+ERA5 data for the years 2010 to 2017 are used in this study to provide diurnal temperature cycles above Lauder and Invercargill from which anomalies can be calculated.
+ERA5 reanalysis data for the years 2010 to 2017 are used here.
+Eventually, ERA5 will be available from 1950 onwards and monthly updates with a maximum latency of 3 months are planned, however at the beginning of 2018 only 8 years of data were available.
 ERA5 has an hourly temporal resolution, a 31 km horizontal grid worldwide with 137 vertical levels up to 0.01 hPa.
 It is the first reanalysis which includes uncertainties calculated by running a 10-member ensemble of data assimilations at 62 km resolution with 3-hourly output.
 The temperature and its uncertainty are interpolated to the location of the Lauder and Invercargill upper-air sites.
 Additional temporal interpolation is required to obtain uncertainty estimates on the hourly ERA5 temperatures.